Glenn Brown (artist)

-Glenn Brown (born 1966 in Hexham, Northumberland) is a British contemporary artist known for the use of appropriation in his paintings.
+Glenn Brown (born 1966) is a British contemporary artist known for the use of appropriation in his paintings.
 Starting with reproductions from other artists' works, Glenn Brown transforms the appropriated image by changing its colour, position, orientation, height and width relationship, mood and/or size.
 Despite these changes, he has occasionally been accused of plagiarism.

 He has had a number of solo exhibitions: at the Serpentine Gallery in London in 2004, at the Kunsthistorisches Museum in Vienna in 2008, at Tate Liverpool in 2009 (later shown at the Fondazione Sandretto Re Rebaudengo in Turin), at the Ludwig Múzeum in Budapest in 2010, at the Fondation Vincent Van Gogh in Arles, in Provence, in 2016 and at the Landesmuseum and Sprengel Museum in Hanover in 2023.

 Brown currently resides and works in London and Suffolk, England.
 He was nominated for the Turner Prize in 2000.
 However, his exhibition at Tate Britain for the Turner Prize sparked some controversy, as one of his paintings was found to be closely based on the science-fiction illustration "Double Star" created by the artist Tony Roberts in 1973.

 He was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for services to art.

 Brown opened his own museum in October 2022 named The Brown Collection in Marylebone, London.

 Education

-Brown completed his Foundation Course at Norwich School of Art & Design (1985) and later received a B.A. degree in Fine Art at Bath School of Art and Design (1985–1988) and an M.A. degree at Goldsmiths College (1990–1992).
+Brown was born in Hexham, Northumberland.
+He completed his Foundation Course at Norwich School of Art & Design (1985) and later received a B.A. degree in Fine Art at Bath School of Art and Design (1985–1988) and an M.A. degree at Goldsmiths College (1990–1992).